 The day of the Lord will be the most concentrated time of trials, pain, suffering and mass death the world has, or ever will, experience (Matthew 24:21 - 22).
 Paradoxically, it will also be a period of unprecedented wealth and prosperity for at least some of humanity (see Revelation 18:9 - 19).

 Satan, during this "day," continues his concerted effort to hunt down and kill anyone who does not exclusively obey and worship him (Revelation 6:11, 13:10).
 His authoritarian rulership will continued to be exercised through the Beast and False Prophet.

-The opening of Revelation's prophetic sixth seal will set off a series of supernatural events that will warn all humans that the day of the Lord will soon commence (Revelation 6:17).
+The opening of Revelation's prophetic sixth seal will set off a series of supernatural events that will warn all humans that the day of God's correction will soon commence (Revelation 6:17).
 Earthquakes will occur in various places as all the planet's continental plates violently shift.
 The sun will darken and the moon will appear to look like blood.
 Stars commonly seen at night will disappear from the sky (Joel 2:31, Matthew 24:29, Acts 2:20, Revelation 6:12 - 14).

 144,000 people or twelve thousand from twelve of Israel's tribes (the tribe of Dan excluded) become true Christians and are sealed or set apart (Revelation 7:1 - 8).
 They die for their faith at the hands of the devil's servants and ultimately receive their rewarded in the first resurrection.
 In addition, a great multitude from around the globe are brought to repentance and die a martyr's death (verses 9 - 17).